psychotimmy/aoc2023-cpm/README.md

 Day15-1.pas - runs in 57 seconds using the puzzle data.

+Day15-1.c - runs in 30 seconds using the puzzle data.

 Day16-1.pas - runs in 27 seconds (including the time to print the final grid) using the puzzle data.
 This does not require BIGILIB.PAS.

 Day16-2.pas - runs in 1 hour 22 minutes (440 repetitions of part 1).
 This does not require BIGILIB.PAS.